mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

   </tbody>
 </table>

-### Feature policy
+### Permissions Policy / Feature policy

-[Feature Policy](/en-US/docs/Web/HTTP/Feature_Policy) allows web developers to selectively enable, disable, and modify the behavior of certain features and APIs in the browser.
+**Feature Policy** (which has since been renamed to [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy) since Firefox's implementation) allows web developers to selectively enable, disable, and modify the behavior of certain features and APIs in the browser.
 It is similar to CSP but controls features instead of security behavior.

-> **Note:** The `Feature-Policy` header has now been renamed to `Permissions-Policy` in the spec, and this article will eventually be updated to reflect that change.

 <table>
   <thead>